 If your purchase is a gift, please let me know, and I’d be happy to wrap everything up in new material, so it looks all fresh and new for your giftee.

 E. I am thinking of commissioning an Aska box; are there regulations in the US or Canada around what I can request?

 I wondered this too, and I was surprised to discover that there are almost no federal, state, or provincial regulations around what can be used as a cremation urn.
-There are industry standards to ensure that buyers are protected, but these are largely self-imposed, so shop carefully.
+There are industry standards to ensure that buyers are protected, but these are largely self-imposed, so shop carefully out there.
 Keep in mind:

 1. Cemeteries.
-If the box is to be interred in the ground or a columbarium wall, each cemetery will have its own list of requirements, and these should be acquired before the design process has begun.
+If the box is to be interred in the ground or a columbarium wall, each cemetery will have its own list of requirements, and you should acquire these before the design process has begun.

 2. Airlines.
 If the box needs to travel, there are airline regulations, and these should also be acquired before the design process has begun.
 Each airline will have federal regulations, as well as their own regulations, depending on whether the box will be travelling in the hold or in the cabin.

 3. Shipping.
 The US Postal Service and Canada Post have their own list of requirements if the box needs to be shipped.
 I already have these lists and keep them updated.